-The CDC says it's a widespread flu season and the prominent strain is more serious than usual.
+The CDC says flu season continues to be on the rise.
 But even in a milder flu season, if you work outside the home, you're highly likely to pick up a bug at your workplace.

 Part of that's because nearly 60 percent of employees go to work when they're sick, according to a 2013 study by workplace consulting firm Kimberly-Clark Professional reported by Business News Daily.
 Almost a third of the workers polled said they worked while sick because they are "too important to their business's operation to stay home."

 So even though you're most likely to catch a bug from the close confines of the workplace, you can't count on light-hearted remarks like, "Hey, why don't we all just stay home when we're not feeling good!
 Netflix is great" to solve the problem.
 Instead, you have to control what you can, aka your own behavior, to protect yourself.

 The process involves both workplace strategy and plain old good health habits.
 Here are nine ways to keep from catching the office bug when sick co-workers won't stay home:

 Speak up.
 It may cost you a little pride, but workers should definitely ask HR or the building manager to provide "convenient and accessible tools" to help break the chain of germ transmission at the office or on the sales floor or assembly line, according to KCP.
 These items could include hand sanitizer, disinfecting wipe and facial tissues.